-If you would like to know how to get rid of rats please view the beginning of the page.
+If you would like to know how to get rid of rats, please view the beginning of the page.

 You may have heard that rats were to blame for the Black Plague that devastated Europe in the Dark Ages.
 It was the fleas and parasites on the rats that caused the disease.
-The fact that rats are prone to parasites like fleas and ticks mean that they can bring those closer to you and your family.
+The fact that rats are prone to parasites like fleas and ticks mean that they can bring those closest to you and your family.
 That’s just one potential health risk, and here are more:

-• Lyme disease – thanks to rats with ticks, this can be a serious risk to those bitten by ticks and create long term serious health problems.
+• Lyme disease – thanks to rats with ticks, this can be a serious risk to those bitten by ticks and create long-term serious health problems.

 • Rabies – rats and other rodents are prone to this disease.
 It attacks the nervous system and causes foaming at the mouth and aggression in people and animals.
 Left untreated, it can lead to a long, protracted and painful death.